 (d) Any member who believes that another member should declare his or her interest in a matter shall ask the Chair to give a ruling on whether a declaration of interest should be made.
 The member under challenge shall have the right to be heard.
 Upon an interest being found by the Chair, the member under challenge shall be excluded from the meeting during the debate and voting on a matter subject of a declared interest upon one member objecting in accordance with this sub-rule.

-(e) A member who is indebted for any sum of money to the Association in any way whatsoever notwithstanding that the member may not be unfinancial within the meaning of this Rule, shall pay within seven days of his or her receipt from the Chief Executive or Branch Secretary or Regional Director, a demand for payment of such sum of money.
+(e) A member who is indebted for any sum of money to the Association in any way whatsoever notwithstanding that the member may not be unfinancial within the meaning of this Rule, shall pay within seven days of his or her receipt from the Chief Executive or Regional Director, a demand for payment of such sum of money.

 (f) Each member shall co-operate with the officers of the Association, representatives and workplace delegates.

-(g) A member changing her or his residence shall report this in writing to the Chief Executive, Branch Secretary or Regional Director within twenty-eight days of such change.
+(g) A member changing her or his residence shall report this in writing to the Chief Executive or Regional Director within twenty-eight days of such change.

 13 - MEMBERSHIP HONOURS